PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 before editing it.
 Characterize positive, rejection, ownership, and call- boundary behavior first.
 Keep validation minimal and strictly sequential; do not create a pull request.

+## Stale channelwise-binary Transpose characterization: completed state

+The next raw source-order owner is the 129-line `_repair_stale_nchw_to_nhwc_channelwise_binary_transposes`.
+It already accepts an optional matching `ModelIRGraphIndex`, enumerates exact indexed binary candidates, handles both data-input positions and channelwise-constant/Conv- peer evidence, removes multiple adapters differentially, preserves fan-out and public adapters, and participates in the lowerer's three-round shared-index binary convergence runner.
+There are also two standalone production calls.

+The extraction audit adds two invalid-metadata cases.
+A short source shape is already a complete zero-statistic no-op.
+A rank-four source with a short `shape_signature` exposes one pre-existing unsafe path: the binary input is rewritten first, the short signature is then assigned to the output, and the adapter is removed.
+The strict xfail requires a zero statistic and complete unchanged ModelIR fingerprint.

+Validation completed as follows:

+- focused stale-binary/convergence selector:
+  `5 passed, 257 deselected, 1 xfailed in 0.65s`;
+- changed-file focused branch regression:
+  `614 passed, 1 xfailed in 23.43s`;
+- targeted Ruff: passed.

+Production source is unchanged.
+Public API, CLI, successful behavior, TensorFlow boundary, dependencies, corpus profiles, exclusions, and ONNX operation tiers are unchanged.
+PR #952 remains closed; work is commit/push only.

+At restart, materialize and require a rank-four source signature before `_set_operator_inputs`, turn the strict xfail green, and preserve all indexed candidate order, statistics, differential index updates, convergence-runner behavior, and direct production calls.
+Extract the repair owner only after the correction checkpoint; keep the convergence runner central because it also coordinates broadcast repair and shape reconciliation.
+Do not create a pull request.